realm/realm-dart-samples/README.md

 Follow the code guidline [bundled_realm\ReadMe.md](https://github.com/realm/realm-dart-samples/tree/main/bundled_realm#readme) to see how to load pre-initialized realm from Flutter assets.

-# Usage
-Check the README.md files of the samples for instructions how to run them.

-##### The "Dart" name and logo and the "Flutter" name and logo are trademarks owned by Google.
+*The "Dart" name and logo and the "Flutter" name and logo are trademarks owned by Google.*